-Stage 2 Severe - The severe drought stage is considered when projected storage levels are between 70% and 45% of full capacity and climate outlooks forecast continued drought.
+Stage 1 Moderate/Severe - The moderate/severe drought stage is considered when projected storage levels are between 70% and 45% of full capacity and climate outlooks forecast continued drought.
 The demand reduction target in this stage ranges from a 10% to 45% reduction in demand, depending on conditions.
 This target is determined at the onset of the drought stage and may be adjusted to reflect conditions as the shortage persists.
 Mandatory water restrictions coupled with an intensive public water use reduction campaign will be enacted.
 This stage covers a broad spectrum of mandatory shortage response efforts.
 When demand reduction targets are set at 10% to 24%, mandatory restrictions may primarily focus on low priority irrigation (Priority 5).
 When the shortage is of warranted severity, demand reduction targets are set within the 25% to 45% range.
 Mandatory restrictions may limit all outdoor irrigation (Priorities 4 and 5) except for established trees (Priority 3).
-These restrictions are intended to preserve water for needs related to health and safety and economic livelihood (Priorities 1 and 2).
+These restrictions are intended to preserve water for needs related to health and safety and economic livelihood (Priorities 1 and 2). drought stage is considered for declaration when projected July 1 storage levels are between 75% and 65% of full capacity.
+Thornton has historically observed increases in outdoor water demands during drought because of higher temperatures (higher evapotranspiration), longer growing seasons and less precipitation.
+Stage 1 moderate drought focuses on limiting this increase to no more than 10% of baseline demand.
+This stage focuses on incentives and a water use reduction campaign that promotes voluntarily reductions for all five priorities.

-Stage 3 Extreme - The extreme drought stage is considered when projected July 1 storage levels are between 50% and 35% of capacity and other indicators show that the drought is anticipated to persist.
+Stage 2 Extreme - The extreme drought stage is considered when projected July 1 storage levels are between 50% and 35% of capacity and other indicators show that the drought is anticipated to persist.
 The demand reduction target may exceed 45%.
 The target is determined at the onset of the stage and may be adjusted as the shortage persists.
 Outdoor irrigation (Priorities 4 and 5) is prohibited including the watering of outdoor trees (Priority 3).
 Additional measures are implemented to reduce non-sanitary indoor uses and outdoor use for business and commercial purposes (Priority 2).
 This may lead to adverse economic impacts yet is necessary to conserve water for essential safety and health needs.
 A drought surcharge may be used to bolster revenue for operations and maintenance.